 By Alex Ross, Head of Southeast Asia, Audley Travel

-The safety of our clients is paramount, and we follow the advice of the Foreign & Commonwealth Office (FCO) as well as our contacts in Myanmar.
-The areas affected by the Rohingya crisis and other areas of civil unrest are well away from main areas visited by travellers, which remain unaffected by the situation elsewhere in the country.
+The safety of our clients is paramount, and we follow the advice of the US State Department as well as our contacts in Myanmar.
+The areas affected by the Rohingya crisis and other areas of civil unrest are well away from main areas visited by travelers, which remain unaffected by the situation elsewhere in the country.
 We’ll continue to monitor the situation closely.
 (Please see the links at the foot of this document.)

 On balance, we believe that, ethically, visiting Myanmar remains the right thing to do.
 Despite the fact that some of the money you pay for your trip will go to the Myanmar government in the form of taxes, we believe that this is outweighed by two factors.

 Firstly, interaction between the Myanmar people and overseas visitors brings greater perspective and insight on Myanmar’s situation to both sides.
 And a second factor is that a decline in visitor numbers will have a huge impact on the people whose livelihood depends on tourism, in a country where there is no economic or social safety net.